Michael Liebel Jr.: Career

 After graduating from college, Liebel was an accountant in the Buffalo office of the Nickel Plate Railroad for five years.
 He then returned to Erie, where he was employed in the office of Jackson Koehler, at that time conducting one of the leading breweries of this section of the state, for another five years.
-In 1898, he organized the Cascade Brewing Company, and served as Corporate Secretary and Treasurer until 1890 when it was consolidated with the Erie Brewing Company, which operated until prohibition.
+In 1898, he organized the Cascade Brewing Company, and was corporate secretary and treasurer until 1890 when it was consolidated with the Erie Brewing Company, which operated until prohibition.

 Mayor of Erie

 A member of the Democratic party, Liebel served as Mayor of Erie, Pennsylvania, from 1906 to 1911.
 His first term started in September, 1906, when he received the appointment to fill a vacancy caused by the death of Mayor Robert J. Saltsman.
 In the subsequent election of 1907, he was chosen by the popular vote to fill the remainder of the unexpired term until April 1, 1908.
 Liebel served in office as Mayor until 1911.

-After leaving office as Mayor, Liebel organized and became President of the Vulcan Rubber Company which manufactured tires, tubes and hard rubber accessories.
+After leaving office as Mayor, Liebel organized and became president of the Vulcan Rubber Company which manufactured tires, tubes and hard rubber accessories.